antonioap101/FSI_Practica1/README.md

 This project, "Search Algorithm Viewer," is a Python-based visualizer for graph search algorithms.
 It provides a Graphical User Interface (GUI) to visualize the operations of various search algorithms on graphs or networks, making it an excellent educational tool for understanding algorithmic behavior in graph theory.

-## Project Objetives
+## Project Objectives

-The project's primary objective, as described in the attached PDF, revolves around developing and comparing search algorithms.
+The project's primary objective, as described in the practice instructions, revolves around developing and comparing search algorithms.
 The tasks include:

 1. Implementing the Branch and Bound search strategy, utilizing the Romanian cities graph provided in the base code.
 2. Comparing the number of nodes expanded by this method against Breadth-First Search and Depth-First Search methods.